kineticquant/MichaelMooney/README.md

 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...
 -->

+## :book: 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
+- 🖥 Software developer and security enthusiast with a specialty in advanced integrations with SQL, API's, and more
+- 💼 𝙵𝚘𝚞𝚗𝚍𝚎𝚛 𝚘𝚏 TriVault cybersecurity which focuses on endpoint detection and response for businesses of all sizes
+- 🎓 𝚂𝚝𝚞𝚍𝚢𝚒𝚗𝚐 autoamated stock market and crypto portfolio research, automated business portfolio advancement and technological construction engineering consulting

 <a href="https://app.daily.dev/MichaelCMooney"><img src="https://github.com/MichaelCMooney/MichaelCMooney/blob/main/devcard.svg" width="400" alt="Michael Mooney's Dev Card"/></a>